PunitTak2005/PunitTak2005/README.md

 ⚡ Fun fact: There's always work to be done, but it's passion and creativity that make life exciting and fulfilling!

-I am a 2nd-year BTech student in Computer Science Engineering at Techno India NJR Institute of Technology, affiliated with Rajasthan Technical University.
+I am a 3rd-year BTech student in Computer Science Engineering at Techno NJR Institute of Technology, affiliated with Rajasthan Technical University.
 My interests include:
 - 🤖 Artificial Intelligence
 - ☁️ Cloud Science Labs
 - 🛡️ Cybersecurity